 Everyone who works for or with P2V has some responsibility for ensuring data is collected, stored and handled appropriately.

-As a Partnership, P2V has one managing partner, John D Timmins, who is responsible for all aspects of data protection implementation, compliance and review.
-The managing partner will ensure:
+The proprietor, Chris Roper, is responsible for all aspects of data protection implementation, compliance and review.
+The proprietor will ensure:

 - The only people with access to data will be those who need it for their work

 - P2V will ensure employees, partners and co-workers are familiar with data protection requirements

 - Strong passwords will be used and never shared

 - Personal data should not be shared within the company or externally